Susan Kirkland, PhD (Currently on leave)

 - BSc Honours (University of Waterloo)

 Dr. Kirkland’s research lies in the areas of chronic diseases and aging; she is particularly interested in understanding the interplay of social, physical, and genetic factors that lead to individual differences in the way people age and develop chronic conditions.
 Dr. Kirkland is one of three principal investigators leading the Canadian Longitudinal Study on Aging.
-She also leads studies in HIV and aging, frailty, physical activity, obesity, cognitive impairment and technologies to support aging in place.
+She also leads studies in lay perspectives of healthy aging, older adult engagement in research, HIV and aging, frailty, cognitive impairment and technologies to support aging in place.

 Selected awards and honours

 - University Research Professor, Dalhousie University (2018-2023)

 - Decade Club Award, Nova Scotia Health Research Foundation (2013)

 - CH&E 6020W (CRN 22343) - Advanced Epidemiology

 Service & activity